parthian-sterlet/mcot-kernel/readme.md

 ```

 `<partners.library>` = for this parameter five options are available: “hs_core”, “mm_core”, “hs_full”, “mm_full” and “dapseq”.
-These values respect to libraries of human/mouse core (396/353) and full (747/509) collections of motifs (Kulakovskiy et al., 2018, http://hocomoco11.autosome.ru/); and the library of 514 motifs from Plant Cistrome of A. thaliana motifs (http://neomorph.salk.edu/dap_web/pages/index.php, O’Malley et al., 2016).
+These values respect to libraries of the [Hocomoco](http://hocomoco11.autosome.ru/) human/mouse core (396/353) and full (747/509) collections of motifs (Kulakovskiy et al., 2018); and the library of 514 motifs from the [Plant Cistrome Datanase](http://neomorph.salk.edu/dap_web/pages/index.php, O’Malley et al., 2016) for *A.thaliana* motifs.

 `<minimal spacer length>` = integer value from 0 to \<maximal spacer length>  (the default value 0 is recommended, any positive value restricts short spacers)

 `<maximal spacer length>` = integer value from 0 to 100 (the default value 29)

-`<path to whole-genome promoters>` =  a path to the whole-genome dataset of promoters, three folders “hs”, “mm” and “at” that imply application of H.sapiens, M.musculus and A.thaliana promoter datasets for setting of thresholds for input motifs.
+`<path to whole-genome promoters>` =  a path to the whole-genome dataset of promoters, three folders “hs”, “mm” and “at” that imply application of *H.sapiens*, *M.musculus* and *A.thaliana* promoter datasets for setting of thresholds for input motifs.

 The command line for anchor_pro option: